Culturally Responsive Teaching and The Brain: Promoting Authentic Engagement and Rigor Among Culturally and

 by Zaretta Hammond, 192 pages, Corwin, November 2014

 This article contains Amazon Affiliate links.
 If you click these and make a purchase from Amazon, I will receive a small commission at no extra cost to you.

 For eight years, I taught students who would likely be labeled “at risk.”
-Not all of my kids fit that description, but at least half belonged to the groups we talk about when we talk about the achievement gap: Students whose race, culture, home language, or socioeconomic status put them at a disadvantage in school.
+Not all of my kids fit that description, but at least half belonged to the groups we talk about when we talk about the opportunity* gap: Students whose race, culture, home language, or socioeconomic status are not necessarily a match with what many schools teach and value.
 I did my best to meet their needs, to challenge them and set them up for success in life, but when I look back with the knowledge I have gained over the last few years, I know I did a crappy job.

 I think about Dion, one of my seventh graders, who sat listlessly through most of my classes, whose assignments were always half-finished, who always scored low on tests, who used his cute, slow smile as a cover any time I tried to push him to get his work done.
 I’d keep him in at lunch and after school, let him do piles of make-up work to try to bring his grade from an F to a D, and talk to him about how he needed to change his habits.
 But none of it worked.
 All of us, his other teachers and myself, met with Dion and his mom more than once to try and figure out how to get Dion to improve.